 a.
-Minimum number of 3 (three) similar contracts2, each of minimum value V (budgeted amount); that have been satisfactorily and substantially3, completed as a prime substantial completion shall be based of 80% or more works completed under the contract contractor, joint venture member4,management contractor or sub-contractor5, in the last 5 years, between 1st January [insert year] and bid submission deadline.
+Minimum number of 3 (three) similar contracts2, each of minimum value V (budgeted amount); that have been satisfactorily and substantially3, completed as a prime contractor, joint venture member4,management contractor or sub-contractor5, in the last 5 years, between 1st January [insert year] and bid submission deadline.
 In a case of Joint Venture (JV) the fulfillment of this criteria will be determined if all members combined met the requirement.

-The similarity of the contracts shall be based on the following: the minimum key requirements in terms of physical size, complexity, construction method, technology and/or other characteristics including part of the requirements that may be met by specialized subcontractors, shall be specified
+2 The similarity of the contracts shall be based on the following: the minimum key requirements in terms of physical size, complexity, construction method, technology and/or other characteristics including part of the requirements that may be met by specialized subcontractors, shall be specified